alexgm511/frontend-nanodegree-resume/README.md

 Running the code
 ----------------
-The results of the tests can be seen by simply opening the index.html file on a browser.
+To display the resume simply open the index.html file on a browser.

 Documentation